JSAbrahams/mamba/doc/errors.md

 File `my_err.mylang`:

     class MyErr(def msg: String) isa Err
+        def to_string <- msg

 Say we have the following function:

     def g(x: Int): Int raises[MyErr] <- if x > 10 then x else MyErr("x was smaller than 10")

+    # We can also have a function that raises multiple types of errors
+    def h(x: Int): Int raises[MyErr, OtherErr] <- if x > 10 then MyErr("bigger than 10") else OtherErr("or not")

+Note that if the signature of a function states that a certain type of exception is thrown, it must be thrown at some point, or we will get a type error:

+    # type error! exception of type MyErr is can never be raised
+    def no_err(x: Int): Int raises[MyErr] <- x + 1

 When calling the function, it either has to be explicitly stated that it may raise an error, which is done like so: